The GPT Your Women’s Health Brand Actually Needs

 What Is Judgy McJudge?

-“You’re tired of seeing wellness copy that talks down to people.”
+“You’re tired of wellness copy that condescends.”

 Why Women’s Health Brands Need This GPT